Mike Walsh Fellowships: Recipients

 2004 recipient Nicholas Brown (costume)," travelled to India, Los Angeles, New York, London, Paris and Rome studying multiculturalism in theatre, film and television."

-Nick Simpson-Deeks (acting) 2006 fellow undertook "a fulltime course of study at the Steppenwolf Theatre Company in Chicago; and Vincent Hooper."
+Nick Simpson-Deeks (acting) 2006 fellow undertook "a full time course of study at the Steppenwolf Theatre Company in Chicago; and Vincent Hooper."

 2011 recipient Naomi Edwards (directing) used the fellowship combined with another fellowship "to visit arts organisations in England, Scotland, Japan and USA to research their education and engagement programs."

 List of recipients

 The recipients of the Fellowships show the many disciplines which have been awarded Fellowships.